 Rascal gin doesn’t feature any botanicals local to Liverpool or the surrounding region.
 “The narrative of the story has got that provenance: the anchor on the logo is symbolic of Liverpool being a renowned port…I’m not pretending to be out foraging local botanicals in any way shape or form,” said Dan frankly.

 “I really enjoy tropical flavours and how they interact with a lot of classical, traditional gin botanicals — the citrus especially.
 It has a distinctive, tropical aroma,” he explained of Rascal, which also has elements of raspberry in its flavour.

 Dan admitted that cash flow was one of the biggest challenges he faced in bringing Rascal Gin to market.
 Beyond that, he talked about his belief that the aesthetic of the product is important, “something which is relatable and communicates to a customer something interesting…and a bottle that stands out on a shelf without the presence of a brand ambassador.”

 He acknowledges that the nature of the trade, being based on cut margins, is an entirely different challenge to being appreciated by consumers.
-The first batch of Rascal Gin, released onto the market in the spring of 2019, was a way of Dan recouping some of his expenses and enabling the production of a second batch, due in July.
+The first batch of Rascal Gin, released onto the market in the spring of 2019, was a way for Dan to recoup some of his expenses and enable the production of a second batch, due in July.

 Making a premium gin sustainable